This list entry was subject to a Minor Amendment on 16/07/2020

 (Formerly listed as Hut 4 at Bletchley Park, BLETCHLEY PARK)

-GV II BUILDING: Wooden hut directly south of the Mansion.
+BUILDING: wooden hut directly south of the Mansion.

 DATE: Summer 1939.

-EXTERIOR: It is a 12-bay single-storey structure.
+EXTERIOR: it is a twelve-bay single-storey structure.
 At 145 feet it is one of the largest huts on the site.

 HISTORY: In 1939 Bletchley Park became a dispersal home to the Foreign Office's Government Code and Cipher School.
 It became the focal point of inter-service intelligence activities, the place where German codes (notably those encrypted using the Enigma machine) were deciphered, the significance of decrypts assessed, and intelligence passed to appropriate ministries and commands.
 Bletchley Park has become celebrated for its contribution to the Allied victory, as well as for its contribution to the development of information technology.
 As the organisation enlarged new buildings had to be provided, firstly wooden huts and, from 1942, more permanent brick blocks.